matari/RooTasker/communication-architecture.md

 ## Next Steps

-1. Implement the Project API commands in RooTasker's `extension.ts`
+1. Implement the Project API commands in Roo+'s `extension.ts`
 2. Implement the Watcher API commands
 3. Test the commands from Roo Code
 4. Document the API for future use